mslinn/PaypalButton/README.md

 Package Installation
 ---------------------
-* Install OpenSSL binaries.
-Follow the installation instruction for OpenSSL which is available at http://www.openssl.org
-* Use key.bat (for Windows) or key.sh (for UNIX) to generate public and private key pair, as well as a PKCS12 file which contains user's private key and certificate.
+* Use key.bat (for Windows) or key.sh (for UNIX) to generate public and private key pair, as well as a PKCS12 file which contains the user's private key and certificate.

 Building the ButtonEncryption Application
 ------------------------------------------